nubivagant/kojophoto/projects/berlin.md

 draft: false
 title: Berlin
 description: |
-  A photo essay for the city of Berlin
+  A photo essay from the city of Berlin, Germany
 year: 2022
 position: 1
 images: